 The Horse and Cow has had a reputation for being an “Off the Hook” bar for submariners but everyone is welcome to pull up a chair and join the fun.
 We offer food and beverages to all thirsty parties, including skimmers, jarheads, flyboys, ground pounders, and even puddle jumpers.

 Starting out as a night club manager in San Francisco, with his passion of entertaining his patron; Jimmy Looby created his own bar, named the “Horse and Cow” in 1953.

 The name Horse and Cow has a mythological pedigree.
 Neptune, god of the sea, is often portrayed as accompanied by a small horse and a small cow (or bull).
 In World Wars I and II, merchant sailors, terrified of being sunk by submarines, tattooed a horse on one ankle, and a cow on the other, in hopes of ensuring safe passage.

-Dedicating this establishment to serving submarine Sailors he created an atmosphere that the submarine sailors can call home.
-The wild antics of the crews of the “Silent Service” that visited the bar became notorious throughout the entire Submarine Force and the United States Navy.
-He continued to run the “Cow” until 1997 when he retired to provide care for his wife Jeanette Looby.
-He maintained a close relationship with the submarine community and became known as the "The Godfather".
-The traditions and legacys he established are being carried on by his family today and you can still get an Upside Down Margarita in Guam.
+Dedicating this establishment to serving submarine sailors, he created an atmosphere that submarine sailors can call home.
+The wild antics of the crews of the “Silent Service” that visited the bar became notorious throughout the entire Submarine Force and the US Navy.
+He continued to run the “Cow” until 1997 when he retired to provide care for his wide Jeanette Looby.
+He maintained a close relationship with the submarine community and become known as “the Godfather.”
+The traditions and legacies he established are upheld and cherished.
+Every now and again some traditions are still carried out.

 To all who knew Jimmy The Godfather — this is “From the Heart.”